commercetools/commercetools-postman-collection/GettingStarted.md

 This is not the official commercetools documentation.
 To learn more about commercetools APIs and to find the complete and approved documentation, visit [docs.commercetools.com](http://docs.commercetools.com/).

+# Setup

+The following sections provide instructions for installing Postman, for importing commercetools Postman collections and for setting up an environment.

-# Install Postman App
+## Install Postman

 Instructions for installing the Postman app or using the web version can be found at [Installing and Updating](https://learning.postman.com/docs/getting-started/installation-and-updates/) in the Postman Learning Center.

-# Import commercetools Postman collection
+## Import commercetools Postman collection

 Every root folder in [Platform API](api/), [Import](import/) and [Machine Learning](ml/) contains a `collection.json` file.
 You can import these files into Postman, for details see [Importing data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) in the Postman documentation.